-Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in the Consolidated statement of comprehensive income within 'finance income or costs'.
-All other foreign exchange gains and losses are presented in profit or loss within 'other operating income'.
+Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in the Consolidated statement of comprehensive income within 'Administrative expenses'.

 On consolidation, the results of overseas operations are translated into Sterling at rates approximating to those ruling when the transactions took place.
 All assets and liabilities of overseas operations are translated at the rate ruling at the reporting date.
 Exchange differences arising on translating the opening net assets at opening rate and the results of overseas operations at actual rate are recognised in other comprehensive income.